Engineering

 The Open-Weight LLM Landscape in 2026: What Engineers Actually Need to Know

 The open-weight ecosystem has matured faster than most engineers realize.
-MoE proliferation, hybrid attention, and extended context windows are changing what's actually deployable on-premise — and that matters more than ever for healthcare AI.
+MoE proliferation, hybrid attention, and extended context windows are changing what's deployable on-premise.
+That matters more than ever for healthcare AI.

 EngineeringRead more →